 Flexibility is often overlooked but, in reality, being flexible is crucial for those with active jobs – especially for law enforcement.
 From jumping fences to breaching entry-ways, flexibility plays a key role in the job of a police officer; so don’t underestimate it.

-Flexibility can be achieved by regular stretching.
+One can achieve flexibility by regular stretching.
 It’s recommended to do stretching before and after a workout to reduce muscle tension.
 And as an added bonus, stretching also increases muscle mass.

 Workouts to improve flexibility include: